DeebotUniverse/docs/docs/integrations/home-assistant/migration.md

   </tbody>
 </table>

+!!! note

+      If you are using the advanced UI example, you need to update it accordingly.
+Backend and frontend changes are required.
+      Please compare it with the [updated version](examples/ui/advanced.md).

 ### Water amount

 The water amount (old level) is now available as select entity.
 Made it easy to know all available values and change it directly in the UI.